Stepping out in lockdown…all for a good cause.

 Week one of the challenge is complete and the team made a brilliant start and collectively travelled over 109 miles the distance from Geldards’ Cardiff office almost to Drayton Manor Theme park – go team!

-The team are hoping to smash their fundraising target of raising £1000 for the Child Brain Injury trust, so please go to their Just Giving page and give generously:
+You can still donate so please go to their Just Giving page and give generously: